 Does memory foam contain latex?

-Memory foam is an entirely different material than latex foam.
-Also referred to as viscoelastic polyurethane or tempurdic foam, memory foam is synthetic and derived from petrochemicals.
-It’s known for providing a lot of contouring, as the sleeper’s body should sink into the mattress.
-If you’re wondering if your Tempurpedic mattress has latex in it, the answer is no.
+Memory foam does not contain latex and is an entirely different material.
+Also referred to as viscoelastic polyurethane or tempurdic foam, this foam is synthetic and derived from petrochemicals.
+Memory foam is known for providing a lot of contouring, as the sleeper’s body should sink into the mattress, making this a great alternative if you need it.